 The IT in manufacturing certificate builds analytical, modeling, and design skills necessary to understand how to leverage IT in manufacturing and engineering organizations.
-The core business and information systems core is complemented with a study of the full lifecycle of the manufacturing enterprise, from raw materials to production.
-The manufacturing/engineering courses were selected to give the candidate an understanding of the full lifecycle of the manufacturing enterprise, from raw material to production as the industry transforms and regulations evolve.
+The core business and information systems direction is complemented with a study of the full lifecycle of the manufacturing enterprise, from raw materials to production.
+The manufacturing/engineering courses are selected to give the candidate an understanding of the full lifecycle of the manufacturing enterprise, from raw material to production as the industry transforms and regulations evolve especially in light of emerging information technologies (e.g., blockchain, AI, robotics, social media, cognitive computing, analytics, big data).
 The courses cover modeling, simulation, design, product design, and production systems.

 This course emphasizes the development of modeling and simulation concepts and analysis skills necessary to design, program, implement and use computers to solve complex systems/products analysis problems.
 The key emphasis is on problem formulation, model building, data analysis, solution techniques and evaluation of alternative designs/processes in complex systems/products.
 Overview of modeling techniques and methods used in decision analysis, including multi-attribute utility models, decision trees and optimization methods are discussed.